bitwarden/help/_articles/miscellaneous/cli.md

 bw list items
 ```

-The `BW_SESSION` environment variable is only tied to the active terminal session, so closing your terminal window is equivalent to locking your Vault.

 Alternatively, if you don't set the environment variable, you can pass the session key as an option with each `bw` command:

 ```
 bw list items --session "5PBYGU+5yt3RHcCjoeJKx/wByU34vokGRZjXpSH7Ylo8w=="
 ```

-{% callout info %}
+{% callout success %}
-It is *possible* to persist your session key to your environment (for example, exporting it in `.bashrc`), however, **we do not recommend doing so**.
-Considering their use, session keys are not well-suited to persisting on an unprotected disk.
+The `BW_SESSION` environment variable is only tied to the active terminal session, so closing your terminal window is equivalent to locking your Vault.
 {% endcallout %}

 ## Core Commands